BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 03/11/2018
 ---
 Another day at conference.
 We had a really good time with bunch of friends after the conference.
 We were sitting and talking until late.

+04/11/2018
+---
+That was sad Sunday.
+I'm writing here today only because I don't want to break the routine..

+05/11/2018
+---
+I bought a [git course](http://kursgita.pl) today.
+We'll see if it was worth it.
+In general, the Monday was ok.
+I'm still kind of upset after Sunday (something personal).

+06/11/2018
+---
+Hi!
+The note I have for today: never drink coffee 2-3 hours before sleep and don't take an hour nap!

+07/11/2018
+---
+I changed my place in the office and got a really nice desk now!
+I hope that it will help me do my job better :)

+08/11/2018
+---
+Yeah!
+New desk is really cool.
+Anyway I still prefer remote work and home office :).
+Today I did back to my hometown.
+I'll relax, especially that next Monday is Polish national holiday so it's day off from work  👍👍

+09/11/2018
+---
+Friiiiday !!
+Today I played volleyball and after that I went to the pool :).
+Ofc I worked in the morning (remotely :))

+10/11/2018
+---
+Ok, Saturday is over :) It was good day in general.
+I was writing project for studies and in the evening I went to the pool with my cousin.